Meet our Team

 Kristina Tebo, MD

-Dr. Kristina Tebo has been passionately involved in pediatric global health for over 15 years.
+Dr. Kristina Tebo has been passionately involved in pediatric global health for over 17 years.
 While pursuing her medical degree at Baylor College of Medicine and completing her residency training at Northwestern University, Dr. Tebo completed a Global Health Track and spent several months rotating at hospitals in West Africa.
-She then focused her professional efforts in Togo, West Africa where she served as a pediatrician for nearly 3 years at the Karolyn Kempton Memorial Christian Hospital (KKMCH).
-During this time, Dr. Tebo worked as a pediatric hospitalist, mentored Togolese mid-level providers, completed quality improvement projects, led the hospital’s medical committee, oversaw the hospital supply chain, and served in many administrative roles.
+She then focused her professional efforts in Togo, West Africa at the Karolyn Kempton Memorial Christian Hospital (KKMCH) where she worked as a pediatrician and served in many administrative and teaching roles.

 Global Health Faculty